iamdavidxu/Airbnb-Data-Modeling/README.md

 - *ERD.md*: An Entity Relational Diagram that was created based on an example database using Miro.

-- *Create_database.md*: This file contains the code that creates the entity sets using psql.
+- *Create_database.sql*: This file contains the code that creates the entity sets using psql.

-- *Problem_solution.md*: Answer potenial questions users may have using our databse.
+- *Problem_solution.sql*: Answer potenial questions users may have using our databse.

 - *Reflection.md*: Refleating on the process creating and analyzing the database.